jkelley-blackboard/Anthology_Illuminate_blackboard_data/mappings/PERSON_Field_Reference.md

 # PERSON Table — Field Reference (Authoritative)

-> Each field name links directly to its entry in the Illuminate Data Dictionary.
+> Each non-STAGE field links directly to its entry in the Illuminate Data Dictionary.
+> All STAGE attributes link to the shared `PERSON.stage` dictionary entry.

 ## Identifiers & Keys